CyberYoshi64/PTC3-PluginRun/README.md

 I did this because I feel like it's a nice addition to fine-tune the look of the icon in its smaller format.

 ~~If Nintendo did this a lot, why shouldn't we let this be possible, at least as an optional perk?~~

-### Relevant changes made to `makerom`

-makerom has not a great support to make anything but the main NCCH container.
-This modified build allows building manual containers properly to be able to include custom e-Manuals into the CIA version of this homebrew application.

-Without this, building would probably succeed with the 3DSX but fail on the CIA (or at least the manual would fail to load).